beepbop-sdk/convex-cache/README.md

-# convex-cache
+## Introduction

-A library for caching Convex queries on the client and server, providing improved performance and offline capabilities for your Convex-powered applications.
+A library for caching Convex queries on the client and server, providing supercharged performance for your Convex-powered applications.

 ## Features

-- 🚀 **Client-side caching** - Cache query results in the browser using local storage
+- 🚀 **Client-side caching** - Cache query results in the browser using IndexedDb
-- ⚡ **Server-side caching** - Preload and cache queries in Next.js server components
+- ⚡ **Server-side caching** - Cache query results in server components
 - 🔄 **Automatic revalidation** - Smart cache invalidation and revalidation strategies
 - 📄 **Paginated query support** - Built-in support for paginated queries
 - ✅ **Type-safe** - Full TypeScript support with Zod schema validation
-- 🛠️ **CLI tool** - Development tooling for generating Zod schemas from Convex functions
+- 🛠️ **CLI tool** - Development tooling for generating schemas from Convex functions
 - ⚛️ **React & Next.js adapters** - Easy integration with React and Next.js applications

 ## Installation